Jobe shoots 63, charges past Couples to win Boeing Classic

 SNOQUALMIE, Wash.
+(AP) - Brandt Jobe used his best round of the year to spoil what was supposed to be a day-long celebration for hometown favorite Fred Couples.

-(AP) - Brandt Jobe rallied from seven strokes down, shooting a final-round 9-under 63 Sunday to win the Boeing Classic for his second PGA Tour Champions title.
+Jobe rallied from seven strokes down, shooting a final-round 9-under 63 Sunday to win the Boeing Classic for his second PGA Tour Champions title.

 Jobe finished at 18 under, three shots ahead of Tom Pernice Jr., who shot a final-round 65.

-Jobe’s come-from-behind victory spoiled a bid by Fred Couples to win his hometown tournament.
+Couples, who held a five-stroke lead after the second round, shot 76 and finished in a tie for third at 12 under.

+It was Jobe’s first victory since winning the 2017 Principal Charity Classic.
+The 63 was tied for his second-lowest round on the tour.

+“I kind of thought we were going to be playing for second.
+If Freddy goes out and shoots 3, 4, 5 under like he had done the first two days that’s really what we were doing,” Jobe said.
+“I birdied the first five holes and thought, ‘Well, at least that’s making a little noise.’”

+Jobe made more than a little noise.
+He sped past Couples, leaving the Seattle native still looking for his first victory playing in his hometown event.
+It was the fourth time Couples has finished third in the event.

+“Obviously if I would have won today it would have been unreal, but when you play bad you could be in Japan and it would not be much fun,” Couples said.

-Couples held a five-shot lead going into the final round, but struggled throughout.
-He had two bogeys on the front nine and three on the back and shot a 4-over 76.
-He tied for third place with Jerry Kelly (69) at 12 under.
+Couples started the day with a huge lead and a huge gallery following his every shot.
+He made a birdie on the first, but it was his only one of the round as he struggled throughout.
+He had two bogeys on the front nine and three on the back and shot a 4 over.
+He tied for third with Jerry Kelly (69).

+Couples ran into trouble starting at the ninth when he dunked his tee shot in the water fronting the green, a day after making a hole-in-one on the par 3.
+Couples saved his bogey, but watched birdie putts slide by on Nos.
+11 and 12.
+He made his third bogey of the round on the par-3 13th as Jobe was making a 10-footer for birdie on the 14th to take a two-shot lead.

+Couples made zero bogeys in his first 41 holes and five in his final 13 holes.

+“I didn’t drive it in very much trouble but I had a lot of in-between shots and I kept going with softer ones and I didn’t hit very many good ones,” Couples said.
+“Then I bogeyed every par 3.
+At the end, it was just like let me just finish and get the hell out of here.”

 The 54-year-old Jobe charged into contention with seven birdies, a par and bogey on the front nine for a 30.
-On the back nine, he moved into the lead with a birdie at the 14th while Couples was making bogey at No. 13.
-Jobe rolled in a 25-foot birdie putt at the 17th and tapped in for another birdie at No. 18.
+On the back nine, he moved into the lead with the birdie at the 14th, rolled in a 25-foot birdie putt at the 17th and tapped in for another birdie at No. 18.

+“Just a fun day when you can go out there and do what you’re trying to do and it happens it’s really gratifying,” Jobe said.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports